Makola Abdullah: Career

-Abdullah served as Dean and Director of 1890 Land Grant Programs in the FAMU College of Engineering Sciences, Technology and Agriculture from 2008 to 2011.
-Prior to this appointment, Abdullah served as Associate Vice President for Research.
+Abdullah served as dean and director of 1890 Land Grant Programs in the FAMU College of Engineering Sciences, Technology and Agriculture from 2008 to 2011.
+Prior to this appointment, Abdullah served as associate vice president for research.

 From 2011 to 2013, Abdullah served as Florida Memorial's chief academic officer, overseeing all academic, research, and institutional effectiveness programs while also leading the strategic planning and Southern Association of Colleges and Schools (SACS) reaffirmation efforts.

 Abdullah began his leadership as provost and senior vice president at Bethune-Cookman in July 2013.
-Over a three-year tenure, he over saw the establishment of the College of Undergraduate Studies to centralize all academic support units on campus.
+Over a three-year tenure, he oversaw the establishment of the college of undergraduate studies to centralize all academic support units on campus.

 In July 2017, Abdullah was named the 'Male President of the Year' during the annual HBCU Awards.
 The following year, the institution earned the honor for 'HBCU of the Year.'
 Over the past five years, state appropriations to the university have increased by more than 30%, and research expenditures and fundraising have increased by 20%.